 grams is also 0.102 kilograms or just 0.102 kg, as a

 Next you'll need to measure a meter's length.
 You may have a meter stick.
 If not, you can use a tape measure with metric measurements on it.
-Or you can measure off 100 cm if you have a simple basic "foot length" ruler with a metric measurements.
+Or you can measure off 100 cm if you have a simple basic "foot length" ruler with metric measurements.

 Okay now, to quantify a Newton for you, first just hold and feel the weight of the 102 g mass.
 Now, according

-to Sir Issac Newton, a
+to Sir Isaac Newton, a

-Thus, the gravitational force on the mass you feel in your hand is the metric (specifically the
+Thus, the gravitational force on the mass you feel in your hand is almost the metric (specifically the

 Next, we quantify a Joule.
 A Joule is the fundamental SI unit of measure for energy.
 It can be found